BZoennchen/supercollider-book/chapters/sounddesign/math/sampling.md

 gives us the *sample rate* of our audio signals.

 On my machine, I use a sample rate of 44100 Hz, i.e. 44100 samples per second.
-Therefore, a audio signal $y: \mathbb{N} \rightarrow \mathbb{Q}$ represents 1 seconds by 44100 samples (rational numbers)
+Therefore, an audio signal $y: \mathbb{N} \rightarrow \mathbb{Q}$ represents 1 second by 44100 samples (rational numbers)

 $$y[n], y[n+1], \ldots, y[n+44099].$$

-If we use single-percision floating point, then each sample requires 32-bit or 4 byte.
+If we use single-precision floating point, then each sample requires 32-bit or 4 bytes.
-Therfore, the sample uses up approximately 1.67 MiB (often wrongly written as MB / MegaByte).
+Therefore, the signal uses up approximately 1.67 MiB (often wrongly written as MB / MegaByte).
 Sound in its raw form is quite memory intensive!

 When the highest frequency of a signal is less than one-half of the sample rate, the resulting discrete-time sequence is said to be free of the distortion known as **aliasing** (different signals become indistinguishable to each other).